Wendat Nation: Social organization

-The Wendats were a matrilineal society in which status and property were inherited through the women's life.
+The Wendats were a matrilineal society in which status and property were inherited through the women's line.
 Property, clan membership and position could potentially be passed down.

 Clan system

 Similar to other Iroquois nations, Wendat society used a matrilineal clan system which has clans named after certain animals.
 There are eight matrilineal clans: Turtle, Wolf, Bear, Beaver, Deer, Hawk, Porcupine, and Snake.
 In order to unify, each person in each clan, no matter their nation or village, was seen as related.
 Thus, people would have to marry a person outside of their clan.

 Economy

-About 70% of the area north and west of Lake Simcoe and south and east of Georgian Bay, where Huron-Wendat nation occupied, was agricultural land.
-Because of this, most Huron-Wendat were farmers, and their economy was based on horticulture by growing maize, beans and squash.
+About 70% of the area north and west of Lake Simcoe and south and east of Georgian Bay, where the Wendat nation occupied, was agricultural land.
+Because of this, most Wendat were farmers, and their economy was based on horticulture by growing maize, beans and squash.

+The Huron (Wyandotte) lived in Ontario near the northern limit of where agriculture was feasible and had less fertile soils than many other regions to the south and west.
+Nevertheless, with polyculture (practiced predominantly with the Three Sisters), they produced surpluses for trading with nearby non-agricultural peoples.

+As the Iroquois and other Native Americans did not plow their land, a team of scholars (Mt.
+Pleasant and Burt) concluded that their lands retained more organic matter and thus were higher in yields of maize than early Euro-American farms in North America.

 Culture

 Housing

-Similar to other Iroquoian-speaking people, the Huron built in longhouses that had rectangular shape with rounded roofs that were covered by bark panels.
-These houses were built to serve as a home for nuclear, extended family.
+Similar to other Iroquoian-speaking people, the Huron built in longhouses that had a rectangular shape with rounded roofs that were covered by bark panels.
+These houses were built to serve as homes for extended families.